88-degrees/Book-of-Changes/appendix01s1.md

 See the note, corresponding to paragraph 4, on the Text.
 'Resting in firmness' is the normal course of [Kūn(䷁)](./e59da4kun.md).
 Where it is pursued, the good effect will be great, great as the unlimited capacity of the earth.

-Kun is made up of the trigrams Kăn and Khan; but according to the views on king Wăn's arrangement of the trigrams, as set forth especially in Appendix V, chap.
+Kun is made up of the trigrams [Zhèn(䷲)](e99c87zhen.md) and [Kǎn(䷜)](e59d8ekan.md); but according to the views on king Wăn's arrangement of the trigrams, as set forth especially in Appendix V, chap.
 14, the six others come from [Qián(䷀)](./e4b9beqian.md) and [Kūn(䷁)](./e59da4kun.md), and are said to be their children.
-On the first application of [Kūn(䷁)](./e59da4kun.md) to [Qián(䷀)](./e4b9beqian.md), there results Kăn, the first line of [Qián(䷀)](./e4b9beqian.md) taking the place of the last of [Kūn(䷁)](./e59da4kun.md); and on the second application, there results Khan, the middle line of [Qián(䷀)](./e4b9beqian.md) taking the place of that of [Kūn(䷁)](./e59da4kun.md).
+On the first application of [Kūn(䷁)](./e59da4kun.md) to [Qián(䷀)](./e4b9beqian.md), there results [Zhèn(䷲)](e99c87zhen.md), the first line of [Qián(䷀)](./e4b9beqian.md) taking the place of the last of [Kūn(䷁)](./e59da4kun.md); and on the second application, there results [Kǎn(䷜)](e59d8ekan.md), the middle line of [Qián(䷀)](./e4b9beqian.md) taking the place of that of [Kūn(䷁)](./e59da4kun.md).
 McClatchie renders here:--'The Thun (Kun) diagram represents the hard and the soft (air) beginning to have sexual intercourse, and bringing forth with suffering!'
 But there is nothing in the Yî, from the beginning to the end, to justify such an interpretation.
 Nor do I see how, from any account of the genesis by the component trigrams, the idea of the result as signifying a state of difficulty and distress can be readily made out.

 In paragraph 2 there is an attempt from the virtues or attributes assigned to the trigrams to make out the result indicated in the Thwan.
-To move and excite is the quality of Kăn; perilousness is the quality of Khan.
+To move and excite is the quality of [Zhèn(䷲)](e99c87zhen.md); perilousness is the quality of [Kǎn(䷜)](e59d8ekan.md).
 The power to move is likely to produce great effects; to do this in perilous and difficult circumstances requires firmness and correctness.
 But neither is this explanation very satisfactory.

-The first part of paragraph 3 depicts a condition of trouble and disorder in the natural world occasioned by the phenomena that are symbols of the significance of Kăn and Khan; but this is symbolical again of the disorder and distress, political and social, characteristic of the time.
+The first part of paragraph 3 depicts a condition of trouble and disorder in the natural world occasioned by the phenomena that are symbols of the significance of [Zhèn(䷲)](e99c87zhen.md) and [Kǎn(䷜)](e59d8ekan.md); but this is symbolical again of the disorder and distress, political and social, characteristic of the time.
 Good princes throughout the nation would help to remedy that; but the supreme authority should not resign itself to indifference, trusting to them.

 217:IV The trigram [Gèn(䷳)](e889aegen.md) has for its symbol in the natural world a mountain, which stands up frowningly, and stops or arrests the progress of the traveller.
 Stoppage, understood sometimes actively, and sometimes passive]y, is called the virtue or attribute indicated by it.
-Khan, as I said on p.
+[Kǎn(䷜)](e59d8ekan.md), as I said on p.
 32, has water for its symbol, and especially in the form of rain.
 Here, however, the water appears as a stream in a difficult defile, such as ordinarily appears on an approach to a mountain, and suggesting perilousness as the attribute of such a position.
 From the combination of these symbols and their attributes the writer thinks that he gets the idea of the character (not the entire hexagram) Măng, as symbolical of ignorance and inexperience.
 See on 'the Great Symbolism' below.

 Down to the last sentence of paragraph 2, all that is said is intended to show how it is that the figure indicates progress and success.
 The whole representation is grounded on the undivided line's being in the central place.
 It is the symbol of active effort for the teaching of the ignorant in the proper place and time; this being responded to by the divided fifth line, representing the ignorance to be taught as docile, 'will responds to will.'
 But the p.
 218 subject of line 2 requires sincerity in the applicant for instruction, and feels that he must make his own teaching acceptable, and agreeable.
 All this serves to bring out the idea of progress and success.

 Then finally in the young and ignorant there is 'a correct nature,' a moral state made for goodness.
 The efficient teacher directing his efforts to bring out and nourish that, the progress and success will be 'great;' the service done will be worthy of 'a sage.'

-Hsü is composed of [Qián(䷀)](./e4b9beqian.md), having the quality of strength, and of Khan, having the quality of perilousness.
+Hsü is composed of [Qián(䷀)](./e4b9beqian.md), having the quality of strength, and of [Kǎn(䷜)](e59d8ekan.md), having the quality of perilousness.
 Thc strong one might readily dare the peril, but he restrains himself and waits.
 This is the lesson of the hexagram,--the benefit of action well considered, of plans well matured.

 The fifth line, as we have observed more than once already, is the place of honour, that due to the ruler or king.
 It is here called 'the Heavenly or Heaven-given seat, 'the meaning of which expression is clear from its occurrence in the Shih, III, i, ode 2.
 1. Five is an odd number, and the fifth is therefore the 'correct' place for an undivided line; it is also the central place of the trigram, indicating. how its occupant is sure to walk in the due mean.
 See further the notes on the Text, p.
 68.